libhal/libhal.github.io/mkdocs/index.md

 The design philosophy of libhal is to be:

 1. Portable & Cross Platform
-2. Light Weight
+2. General
-3. General
+3. Fast & Compact
 4. Minimalist
-5. Safe & Reliable
-6. Tested & Testable
+5. Safe, Reliable, Tested & Testable
-7. Compiled Quickly
+6. Fast Build TImes
-8. OS Agnostic
+7. OS Agnostic

 ## The Basics